Parliament of Sint Maarten: Role and function

-2020 general election

-Current Parliament
+Current parliament

 The Government of Sint Maarten is based on a political party having a majority of the 15 seats in parliament.
-A political party would need to have eight seats (8) in order to govern outright.
+A political party would need to have eight seats in order to govern outright.
 However, more than one party can form a Government if parties can reach an agreement to do so.
-An independent member of parliament can also be part of the ranks of the opposition or be part of the governing party(s).
+An independent member of parliament can also be part of the ranks of the opposition or be part of the governing party or coalition.

-The current parliament took office on 10 February 2020 following a snap election, and will serve for a four-year period, until 2024 when new elections are due.

-The current parliament comprises the following: